Carrie999/comfort/README.md

-# Comfort-Obsidian-Theme
+# 🍵 Comfort-Obsidian-Theme

 This is a custom theme for Obsidian, helps you get the most of Obsidian.
-The theme is designed to provide a clean and comfort user interface, the style is sweet and  inspired by the japanese design style
+The theme is designed to provide a clean and comfort user interface, the style is sweet and  inspired by the japanese design style something like matcha
 ![Alt text](screenshot-big.png)

 ## Features